Unreachedx/meet/README.md

 User Story:
 As a user,
-I should be able to use the app when offline
+I should be able to use the app when offline.
 So that I can access event information without an internet connection.
 Feature 5: Add an App Shortcut to the Home Screen